soraerae/Project-01-Employment-Data/README.md

 Southwest and West have shown the greatest job growth and the Midwest has shown the greatest job loss.

 ### Regional Data Handling:
+Region code is found in: https://github.com/soraerae/Project-01-Employment-Data/tree/master/Region%20Code

 Unfortunately continuously hitting the BLS API rate limit made pulling the data directly from the API impossible.
 Fortunately the BLS has options to pull data into Excel files.
+State excel files are saved in the State Data folder.

 Data on the number of employed persons (non-Farm) was pulled for all 50 states, monthly, for 2008-2018 to be read into a Pandas DataFrame.
 Once the states information was cleaned the data could be broken down into the BLS regions for ease of analysis.